OracularIS/mocaclient/docs/faqs.md

       ![](./.attachments/run021.png)

-+ **Question 4:** `moca.pending_jar` is downloaded but did not rename after restarting Smart MOCA Client.
++ **Question 4:** `moca.pending_jar` is downloaded but does not rename after restarting Smart MOCA Client.
 How can I fix this? +

-  If moca.pending_jar is not renaming after restarting Smart MOCA Client, try the following steps:
+  If moca.pending_jar is not renaming after you restart Smart MOCA Client, try the following steps:

     - **Ensure No Active MOCA Processes** – Close all instances of Smart MOCA Client before restarting.